BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Future work

 The security guarantees of \design are enforced solely by the hardware modifications without requiring any compiler support.
 We saw that some existing side-channel resistant code successfully runs on \design (\Cref{sec:compEval}).
 Developers can write new \design-compliant code.
 However, this can be a challenge, particularly for larger programs because 1) manual data-flow tracking can be too complex, and 2) \design-unaware compilers might inadvertently induce data-flow dependencies not evident in the source language.
-Consequently, compiler support can increase deployability by (a) \emph{verifying} code compatibility, and where possible (b) automatically \emph{transforming} non-compliant code to an equivalent compliant variant.
+Consequently, compiler support can increase deployability by (a) \emph{verifying} code compatibility, and where possible (b) automatically \emph{transforming} non-compliant code to an equivalent compliant variant, or (c) semi-automatically transforming the code by identifying problematic pieces of code to be manually rewritten by the developer.

 To verify compliance, one approach is to use binary analysis.
 This has a number of drawbacks.
 Binary lifting is itself error-prone~\cite{kimTesting2017}, and could induce uncertainty.
 Focusing on binary representation makes it difficult to generate useful error messages.
 Instead, we opt for augmenting the compiler so that we can use the \gls{IR} for transformations, provide useful error messages through the front-end, and control the machine-code generation.